1425/frc_api/README.md

 This follows a similar style to an interface to The Blue Alliance's API implemented here: https://github.com/1425/tba

+Note that the FRC events API requires being given a key before it will allow access; without that this program is not very useful.
+Note that they do continue to give out the keys although the process is not instantaneous.
+If you're in a hurry and the same data is available, you may be better off using the API of The Blue Alliance.

 # PREREQUISITES
   * libcurl; tested with version 7.47.0
   * sqlite; tested with version 3.11.0